s5no5t/frtrss/README.md

 - High performance for hundreds of permission checks per second
 - Serialization/deserialization capabilities
 - Default "deny all" security posture
+- Works seamlessly in both Node.js and browser environments
+- Tree-shakeable for optimal bundle size

 ## Installation

 ```bash
 npm install frtrss
 ```

+## Environment Support

+frtrss is designed to work in both Node.js and browser environments out of the box:

+- **Node.js**: Supports both CommonJS (`require`) and ES Modules (`import`)
+- **Browsers**: Ships as ES Modules, compatible with all major bundlers
+- **TypeScript**: Full type definitions included

+No additional configuration is needed - the package automatically uses the right format for your environment.

 ## Basic Usage